-and Honorary Member of Corpus Christi College, Oxford, and he has been elected to membership in the European Academy of Arts and Sciences (Academia Europaea), Royal Society of Canada, Institut International de Philosophie, and several other learned academies.
+Founder of the journals, American Philosophical Quarterly, History of Philosophy Quarterly and Public Affairs Quarterly, he is an Honorary Member of Corpus Christi College, Oxford, and he has been elected to membership in the European Academy of Arts and Sciences (Academia Europaea), American Academy of Arts and Sciences, Royal Society of Canada, Royal Asiatic Society of Great Britain and Ireland, and Institut International de Philosophie.
 Having held visiting lectureships at Oxford, Constance, Salamanca, Munich, and Marburg, he has been awarded fellowships by the Ford, Guggenheim, and National Science Foundations.

 The author of some hundred books ranging over many areas of philosophy, over a dozen of them translated from English into other languages, plus more than 400 articles and reviews in scholarly publications, he is the recipient of eight honorary degrees from universities on three continents.

 He is the recipient of the Alexander von Humboldt Prize for Humanistic Scholarship, Belgian Prix Mercier, Premier Cross of the Order of Merit of the Federal Republic of Germany, Founder's Medal of the American Metaphysical Society, and Aquinas Medal of the American Catholic Philosophical Association.
 In his honor, the University of Pittsburgh annually bestows the Nicholas Rescher Medal for Contributions to Systematic Philosophy, and the American Philosophical Association annually awards the Rescher Prize for Systematic Philosophy.